Difference between smoke detector

 Test your detectors regularly

-Test smoke and CO detectors monthly by pressing the test button to ensure they are working properly.
+Both smoke and CO detectors should be tested monthly to ensure they are working properly.
+Follow the manufacturer's instructions for testing.

 2. 2